 Which U.S. Opens have been the most memorable?

-It's all a matter of opinion, of course, but here is our Top 10 list, working backwards: 10.
+It's all a matter of opinion, of course, but here is our Top 20 list.
+Working backwards in the top 10: 10.
 1973: Johnny Miller shoots a record 63 in the final round to win.
 9. 1982: Tom Watson chips in from deep rough on the 71st hole to win at Pebble Beach.
 8. 2008: Limping on what would turn out to be a broken leg, Tiger Woods edges Rocco Mediate after an 18-hole playoff and one sudden-death hole.
 7. 1930: Bobby Jones wins the third leg of a Grand Slam he would soon complete.
 6. 2000: Woods destroys the field by a record 15 shots at Pebble Beach.
 5. 1950: Less than a year and a half after a near-fatal car accident, Ben Hogan wins at Merion.
 4. 1966: Seven shots ahead of playing partner Billy Casper at the final turn, Arnold Palmer is caught and loses in an 18-hole playoff.
 3: 1913: Francis Ouimet stuns the golf world.
 2. 1962: Rookie Jack Nicklaus takes it to Palmer in front of Arnie's home crowd at Oakmont.
 1. 1960: Seven shots baack after 54 holes, Palmer drives the green on the first hole, a par 4, shoots 65 and wins his first - and only - U.S. Open.